junerockwell/REST_NodeJS_API_Samples/README.md

 3. Add instructions in each app to get started, and make AWS instances.
 4. Microservices
 5. DevOps
-6. JSON Web Token (do I really have to show this, hahah?)
+6. JSON Web Token - Added to the REST API with MongoDB Atlas.
+Will integrate with the other versions soon.